DurandBastien/Search-Engine-LATimes/README.md

 # Search-Engine-LATimes

-This is a framework to execute search queries on a dataset consisting  of LA Times record.
+This is a framework to execute search queries on a dataset consisting of LA Times records.

 ## First iteration